PolymersNetwork/polymers-protocol/README.md

 ## 🏗️ Architecture Overview

 The Polymers Protocol integrates IoT, blockchain, AI, and frontend components to create a seamless waste management ecosystem.
-The diagram below illustrates the flow from SmartBins to user wallets, dashboards, and leaderboards.
+The diagram below illustrates the flow from SmartBins to user wallets, dashboards, and leaderboards, with Solana Pay facilitating transactions.

 ```mermaid
 graph TD